chrisbroski/utipem/README.md

 ##### Untrained

 The lowest level of expertise is attempting a skill without any prior training.
-Any player with the essential prerequisites can attempt any skill at this level.
+Any character with the essential prerequisites can attempt any skill at this level.

 ##### Trained

 This level is better that untrained, but not much.
-The player has no real experience.
-Skills can reach this level by getting a day's worth of training with a player of *professional* level or higher.
-A player can also advance to this level from *untrained* by successfully performing the skill during a non-training encounter.
+The character has no real experience.
+Skills can reach this level by getting a day's worth of training with a character of *professional* level or higher.
+A character can also advance to this level from *untrained* by successfully performing the skill during a non-training encounter.

 ##### Intermediate

-Like promotion from *untrained* to *trained*, this skill level is attained when a player successfully performs a skill during a non-training based encounter.
+Like promotion from *untrained* to *trained*, this skill level is attained when a character successfully performs a skill during a non-training based encounter.

 ##### Professional